Above is footage from the Thorndale All Candidates Politics Night on October 1st. 100% of the questions were submitted by the community.

 To ease the tax burden we need to use a phased in period to ease the effect of assessment on the tax rate.

-3. Encourage staff (which are largely young people) to continue doing the great job they are doing because without them we wouldn’t be able to enjoy these wonderful amenities.
+The 3 top areas that need to be addressed with respect to parks and rec in Thames Centre are 1. expansion of the Lions Senior Centre/VON.
+2. Continue with upgrades to our trail systems and ball diamonds.
+3. Encourage staff (which are largely young people) to continue doing the great job they are doing because without them we wouldn’t be able to enjoy these wonderful amenities. |

 *Sign media not submitted by the candidate